oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/intro/intro.md

 We'll also need to create an autonomous database, which will serve as storage for our generated datasets and access points as a whole.

 In this Hands-On Lab (HOL), we'll start with the assumption that users know about how League of Legends' matchmaking system works.
-If you have time and don't know a lot about League of Legends, I recommended reading these lists of articles (included in the repository as well) to get a feel for what we'll cover in the HOL:
+If you have time and don't know a lot about League of Legends, we recommend reading these lists of articles (included in the repository as well) to get a feel for what we'll cover in the HOL:

 1. [Article 1](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/articles/article1.md): League of Legends Optimizer using Oracle Cloud Infrastructure: Data Extraction & Processing
 2. [Article 2](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/articles/article2.md): League of Legends Optimizer using Oracle Cloud Infrastructure: Data Extraction & Processing II